Romani people: Contemporary issues

 On International Roma Day, which falls on 8 April, the significant proportion of Europe's 12 million Roma who live in deplorable conditions will not have much to celebrate.
 And poverty is not the only worry for the community.
 Ethnic tensions are on the rise.
 In 2008, Roma camps came under attack in Italy, intimidation by racist parliamentarians is the norm in Hungary.
 Speaking in 1993, Václav Havel prophetically remarked that "the treatment of the Roma is a litmus test for democracy": and democracy has been found wanting.
 The consequences of the transition to capitalism have been disastrous for the Roma.
 Under communism they had jobs, free housing and schooling.
 Now many are unemployed, many are losing their homes and racism is increasingly rewarded with impunity.

-The 2016 Pew Research poll found that Italians, in particular, hold strong anti-Roma views, with 82% of Italians expressing negative opinions about Roma.
-In Greece, 67%, in Hungary 64%, in France 61%, in Spain 49%, in Poland 47%, in the UK 45%, in Sweden 42%, in Germany 40%, and in the Netherlands 37% had an unfavourable view of Roma.
-The 2019 Pew Research poll found that 83% of Italians, 76% of Slovaks, 72% of Greeks, 68% of Bulgarians, 66% of Czechs, 61% of Lithuanians, 61% of Hungarians, 54% of Ukrainians, 52% of Russians, 51% of Poles, 44% of French, 40% of Spaniards, and 37% of Germans held unfavorable views of Roma.
-IRES published in 2020 a survey which revealed that 72% of Romanians have a negative opinion about them.
+A 2016 Pew Research poll found that Italians held strong anti-Roma views; 82% of Italians expressed negative opinions about Roma.
+In Greece 67%, in Hungary 64%, in France 61%, in Spain 49%, in Poland 47%, in the UK 45%, in Sweden 42%, in Germany 40%, and in the Netherlands 37% had an unfavourable view of Roma.
+A 2019 Pew Research poll found that 83% of Italians, 76% of Slovaks, 72% of Greeks, 68% of Bulgarians, 66% of Czechs, 61% of Lithuanians, 61% of Hungarians, 54% of Ukrainians, 52% of Russians, 51% of Poles, 44% of French, 40% of Spaniards, and 37% of Germans held unfavorable views of Roma.
+A 2020 IRES survey revealed that 72% of Romanians held a negative opinion about them.

-As of 2019, reports of anti-Roma incidents are increasing across Europe.
-Discrimination against Roma remains widespread in Kosovo, Romania, Slovakia, Bulgaria, and the Czech Republic, against which the European Court of Human Rights has ruled in Romani advocates' favor on the subject of discriminatory and segregationist education and housing practices.
-Romani communities across Ukraine have been the target of violent attacks.
+As of 2019, reports of anti-Roma attacks were increasing across Europe.
+Discrimination against Roma remains widespread in Kosovo, Romania, Slovakia, Bulgaria, and the Czech Republic, against which the European Court of Human Rights ruled in Romani advocates' favor over discriminatory and segregationist education and housing practices.
+In 2018 Romani communities across Ukraine were the target of violent attacks.

-Roma refugees fleeing the 2022 Russian invasion of Ukraine have faced discrimination in Europe, including in Poland, the Czech Republic, and Moldova.
+Ukraini Romani refugees fleeing the 2022 Russian invasion faced discrimination in Europe, including in Poland, the Czech Republic, and Moldova.